 Waste not, want not.
 Scrapple, as you may gather from its name, was created as way to use leftover pig parts, commonly referred to as offal.
 At its core, scrapple is a dish of pork meat mixed with spices, broth, and cornmeal that is placed in a mold and served sliced and fried.
 It's a delicious, crispy-on-the-outside, creamy-on-the-inside breakfast meat to accompany your toast and eggs.

 pork butt, preferably bone-in, skin-on

 1 1/2 pounds

 large onion, halved

-- Salt and pepper, to serve
+salt and pepper, to taste

 - Place another large bowl in the sink with a strainer on top of it.
 Strain the broth from the pot into the bowl, catching the remaining spices, small bones, pork pieces, and alliums in the strainer.

 - Reserve at least 4 cups of the broth for the scrapple.
-You should have plenty leftover to freeze for future use!
+You should have plenty left over to freeze for future use.